SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Advanced Training

-You can use your bonus action to grant your Beast Companion benefits of Dash or Disengage action and its attacks count as magical for the purpose of overcoming resistance and immunity.
+As a bonus action, you can instruct your beast companion that is within 30 feet and that you can see to perform combat maneuvers.
+When you do so, your beast companion can use its bonus action to dash and its bonus or main action to disengage.

 ### Level 11